Coryphella dana

-Flabellina dana is a species of sea slug, an aeolid nudibranch, a marine gastropod mollusc in the family Flabellinidae.
+Coryphella dana is a species of sea slug, an aeolid nudibranch, a marine gastropod mollusc in the family Flabellinidae.

+Ekimova et al. (2026) placed it within Coryphella provisionally based upon morphological analysis, believing molecular data is needed to confirm or otherwise clarify its placement.

 Distribution

 This species was described from the Caribbean Sea.
 It has also been reported from Florida.